etherkit/Si5351Arduino/README.md

 * v2.0.2

     * Increase maximum frequency in _set_freq()_ to 225 MHz
-    * Change SI5351_MULTISYNTH_SHARE_MAX from 112.5 MHz to 110 MHz due to stability issues
+    * Change SI5351_MULTISYNTH_SHARE_MAX from 112.5 MHz to 100 MHz due to stability issues
+		* Add explict reset of VCXO param in reset()
+    * Add I2C bus address parameter and default to class constructor

 * v2.0.1